-The region surrounding China is not the only one to see a decline in foreign investment.
-Foreign investment has slowed globally as a result of fear of the trend towards protectionist policies.
+[P1] The trade war with China causes economic collateral damage to the region.
+[P2] Foreign investment has slowed globally as a result of fear of the trend towards protectionist policies.
 [P3] Global economies are being hurt.